ethereum/consensus-specs/specs/_features/peerdas/polynomial-commitments-sampling.md

     Check multiple cell proofs.
 This function implements the naive algorithm of checking every cell individually; an efficient algorithm can be found here: https://ethresear.ch/t/a-universal-verification-equation-for-data-availability-sampling/13240

+    This implementation does not require randomness, but for the algorithm that requires it, `RANDOM_CHALLENGE_KZG_CELL_BATCH_DOMAIN` should be used to compute the challenge value.

     Public method.
     """